Behrokh Khoshnevis: Awards, achievements and media

+Khoshnevis's inventions have received coverage in The New York Times, Los Angeles Times, Business Week, Der Spiegel, New Scientist, receiving both US and international radio and television coverage.

+Contour crafting was selected as one of the top 25 out of more than 4,000 candidate inventions by the History Channel program Modern Marvels and the National Inventor's Hall of Fame; and has been identified as one of the major disruptive technologies of the modern era.
+Contour crafting has been exhibited at numerous museums worldwide.

-In 2014, Khoshnevis was selected as the recipient of the Grand Prize of the Creating the Future design contest for invention of the Contour Crafting robotic construction technology.
-The program was organized by NASA Tech Briefs Media Group and sponsored by major industries including Intel and HP.
-The Grand Prize was given to only one of the more than 1000 globally competing technologies.
+In 2014, Khoshnevis was selected as the recipient of the Grand Prize of the Creating the Future design contest, for invention of contour crafting robotic construction technology.
+The program was organized by NASA Tech Briefs Media Group, and sponsored by major industry leaders, including Intel and HP.
+The Grand Prize was given to one of more than 1000 globally competing technologies.

-Contour Crafting was selected as one of the top 25 out of more than 4000 candidate inventions by the History Channel Modern Marvels program and the National Inventor's Hall of Fame; and has been identified as one of the major disruptive technologies of our time.
-Contour Crafting has been exhibited at numerous museums worldwide.